-Our forestry and logging operations straddle the Mackenzie TSA and the adjoining Prince George TSA.
-The combined productive Crown forest area encompassed by these two TSAs forms the largest in British Columbia, at approximately 12 million hectares and with a combined AAC of 17 million cubic metres.
+Our forestry and logging operations in Canada straddle the Mackenzie TSA and the adjoining Prince George TSA.
+The combined Crown forest area encompassed by these two TSAs forms the largest in British Columbia, at approximately 14 million hectares with a combined AAC of 12.85 million cubic metres.

-The Mackenzie TSA, located wholly within the Mackenzie forest district, has an AAC of 4.5 million cubic metres and a timber harvesting landbase estimated at approximately 14,500 square kilometres (approximately 7% of the provincial total).
-The Mackenzie TSA contains an estimated 287.5 million cubic metres of current mature and merchantable coniferous timber, including 108 million cubic metres within our current operating areas.
-Our operating areas within the Mackenzie TSA have a timber profile comprised of approximately 33% spruce, 49% lodgepole pine, 9% balsam fir and 9% other.
+The Mackenzie TSA has an AAC of 4.5 million cubic metres and a timber harvesting landbase estimated at approximately 15,000 square kilometres (approximately 7% of the provincial total).
+Our operating areas within the Mackenzie TSA have a timber profile comprised primarily of spruce and lodgepole pine, and including balsam fir as well as some other species.

-The Prince George TSA has an AAC of 12.5 million cubic metres and is comprised of three forest districts: Prince George, Vanderhoof and Fort St. James.
-The Prince George TSA has a timber harvesting landbase estimated at 31,000 square kilometres (approximately 14% of the provincial total) and contains an estimated 667.5 million cubic metres of current mature and merchantable coniferous timber, including 48 million cubic metres within our current operating area.
-Our operating areas within the Prince George TSA, located wholly within the Fort St. James Forest District, have a timber profile comprised of approximately 39% spruce, 46% lodgepole pine and 15% balsam fir.
+The Prince George TSA has an AAC of 8.35 million cubic metres and is comprised of three forest districts: Prince George, Vanderhoof and Fort St. James.
+The Prince George TSA has a timber harvesting landbase estimated at 30,000 square kilometres (approximately 14% of the provincial total).
+Our operating areas within the Prince George TSA, located wholly within the Fort St. James forest district, have a timber profile comprised of spruce, lodgepole pine and balsam fir.